How is Percent Complete calculated?

 Synchronizing with Pivotal Tracker

 In order to be considered complete, we will check the State of linked items.
 Any stories with a State of “Accepted” will be considered complete.
+Stories that are in an unscheduled state (Icebox) are not part of the sum total of stories.
 When linking to an Epic or to multiple stories, we will aggregate percentage complete based on accepted stories.

 Synchronizing with Trello

 By default for each board, ProductPlan will select the list farthest to the right to indicate completion.
 To change this, you can choose a different list from the drop down on the Integrations page.

 When a card is moved to the list selected as complete, any linked bars in ProductPlan will display as 100% complete.
 Any cards that are not in the complete list will display as 0% complete.
 ProductPlan will synchronize completion once a day automatically, or the owner of a roadmap can click “Sync Now” from the Integrations page at any time.

 Synchronizing with VSTS